wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-proposal.md

 }
 ```

-Each action and category will be wrapped into a note and referenced by naddr (or note id?)
+Each action and category will be wrapped into a note and referenced by naddr (or note id?).
+JSON will be stringified and included into the content field.
+Tags ("d" tag?) will also be used to encode the name of each action and each category.

 ## Organizing contexts into hierarchies